Installation

 conda install pytest

-when working in Anaconda.
+when working in miniforge.
 If SfePy was installed, it can be tested using the command:

 sfepy-test